zoomies: A tool to infer stellar age from vertical action in Gaia data: Results

 We compare the ages of the \textit{Kepler}, K2 and \textit{TESS} survey samples.
-We repeat the process described for the \textit{Kepler} sample for the K2 and \textit{TESS} target stars with positive parallax measurements and radial velocities from \textit{Gaia}.
+We repeat the process of generating dynamical age estimates for the K2 and \textit{TESS} target stars with positive parallax measurements and radial velocities from \textit{Gaia}.
 For a consistent comparison, we compare stellar ages within the same selected ranges of \teff.
-For the K2 stellar sample, we employ the \teffsp values presented in the K2 Ecliptic Plane Input Catalog \citep{huber_k2_2016}, and for the \textit{TESS} stellar sample, we employ the \teffsp values presented in the \textit{TESS} Input Catalog (TIC) 8 \citep{stassun_revised_2019}.
+For the K2 stellar sample, we employ the \teffsp values presented in the K2 Ecliptic Plane Input Catalog \citep{huber_k2_2016}, and for the \textit{TESS} stellar sample, we employ the \teffsp values presented in the \textit{TESS} Input Catalog 8 (TIC 8) \citep{stassun_revised_2019}.
 We present the combined age distributions for each survey sample, along with the vertical action distributions, in Figure \ref{fig:KeplerK2Tess} for two selected temperature ranges.
 K2 stars appear slightly older on average than \textit{Kepler} stars.
 Differences in the age distributions between the transit survey samples originate from different mission designs: the surveys' different selection functions, combined with different pointing strategies, contribute to differences in the average observed stellar populations' kinematics.
-While the original \textit{Kepler} mission's field of view was a small stationary area pointing near, but not directly on, the galactic plane \citep{gilliland_kepler_2011}, the K2 mission observed several target fields along the ecliptic across a period of several years \citep{howell_k2_2014}.
+While the original \textit{Kepler} mission's field of view was a small stationary area pointing near, but not directly on, the Galactic plane \citep{gilliland_kepler_2011}, the K2 mission observed several target fields along the ecliptic across a period of several years \citep{howell_k2_2014}.
 Yet, both missions use the same instrument and bandpass.
 This may cause different distributions in vertical action, as seen in Figure \ref{fig:KeplerK2Tess}.
 In contrast, \textit{TESS}'s wide, near-infrared bandpass and its pointing throughout the celestial sphere \citep{ricker_transiting_2014} may be reflected in the difference in age and vertical action distributions between hotter and cooler \textit{TESS} stars, compared to the \textit{Kepler} and K2 samples.
+We have confined ourselves in this manuscript to a description of the \texttt{zoomies} machinery, and leave its detailed application to exoplanetary studies to future work.
+However, we comment upon large-scale trends to emphasize the potential usefulness of dynamical ages to the exoplanet community.